TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 5. Manual handling procedure to be developed and communicated to all personnel involved in this task.

-6. Organise storage with heavy/bulky objects at the lower level.
+6. Organize storage with heavy/bulky objects at the lower level.

 7. Frequently used items stored at easily accessible locations